Firstyear/prd-blog/blog_source/content/blog/2023-02-02-how_hype_will_turn_your_security_key_into_junk.md

 The problem is that security keys with their finite storage and lack of credential management will fill up *rapidly*.
 In my password manager I have more than 150 stored passwords.
-If all of these were to become resident keys I would need to buy at lesat 5 yubikeys to store all the accounts, and then another 5-10 as \"backups\".
+If all of these were to become resident keys I would need to buy at least 5 yubikeys to store all the accounts, and then another 5-10 as \"backups\".
 I really don\'t want to have to juggle and maintain 10 to 15 yubikeys \...